Omkinage01/IRoC-PCB-Design/README.md

 - **PCB Design**: [OSHWA PCB Design Link](https://oshwlab.com/omkinage/temppcb)
 - **Schematics**: Available in the `schematics` folder in this repository.

-## Getting Started
-1. Clone this repository.
-2. Review the PCB layout in EasyEDA or compatible EDA software.
-3. Follow the **User Guide** for setup and assembly instructions, ensuring all connections match specified voltage and current requirements.

 ## Components
 - **STM32 Controllers**: Three STM32 "black pill" units for control of all rover subsystems.
 - **Motor Drivers**: Four mounting holes for easy integration with motor drivers.